-Parkinson’s disease affects more than 1 million Americans.
+Parkinson’s disease affects nearly 1 million Americans.
 Each year, another 60,000 people are diagnosed with the condition.
 Symptoms vary from person to person but commonly include muscle spasms, tremors, and muscle soreness.
 The causes and triggers that activate Parkinson’s are still being studied.

 Since Parkinson’s is closely connected to a lack of dopamine cells in your body, researchers are looking for ways to increase dopamine naturally through your diet.
 The secondary symptoms of Parkinson’s, such as dementia and confusion, might also be improved through lifestyle changes like diet and exercise.
 Foods high in antioxidants are sometimes suggested to cut down on oxidative stress in your brain.

 Levodopa (Sinemet) and bromocriptine (Parlodel) are drugs that many people with Parkinson’s use to manage symptoms.
 But no treatment exists that will fully stop symptoms from occurring.
 Since there’s no cure for Parkinson’s, and the drugs prescribed to manage symptoms sometimes have harsh side effects, more and more people are exploring alternative remedies for Parkinson’s treatment.

 Here’s what the research says about foods to eat and avoid to help manage the symptoms of Parkinson’s disease.

 Current research focuses on proteins, flavonoids, and gut bacteria for improving Parkinson’s symptoms.
 In the meantime, eating a diet high in antioxidants reduces “oxidative stress” that aggravates Parkinson’s and similar conditions, according to the Michael J. Fox Foundation for Parkinson’s research.